Back to Blogs

 7. Is Dynamics 365 only available in the cloud?
 Is there an on-premises deployment option?

-Dynamics 365 has an on-premise version, like previous versions, AX 2009 or 2012, that helps you leverage existing data center investments.
-However, Microsoft Dynamics Lifecycle Services (LCS), a cloud-based application lifecycle management service, requires system management and update connectivity.
+Dynamics 365 has an on-premise version that helps you leverage existing data centre investments.
+However, Microsoft Dynamics Lifecycle Services (LCS), a cloud-based application lifecycle management service, requires system management and update connectivity even for on-premises deployments.
+Note: Microsoft has announced that Dynamics 365 Finance + Supply Chain Management on-premises will enter mainstream support end in April 2025 and extended support in April 2028, after which cloud-only deployment will be the supported path.

 8. What are some more benefits of moving to Dynamics 365?